BirkanGokbag/ReactJSTutorial/Alyssa'sSections.md

  ~EXAMPLE SHOW HOW TO EXPORT AND LOAD

 There are two main types of components in React: Class components and Simple Components
-### SIMPLE
+#### SIMPLE
  Simple components are light-weight components that are written as functions.
 These functions return JSX code that can be easily inserted into a page.
  ~EXAMPLE OF A SIMPLE COMPONENT
-### CLASS
+#### CLASS
  In comparison, components with the key word "class" are custom class components.
-The name of the class in Render must be capitalized to differentiate the custom component from built-in html components and it must extend Component.
+The name of the class in React must be capitalized to differentiate the custom component from built-in html components and it must extend the Component class.
 Class components must include render(), and the included return statement can only return a single parent element.

  ~EXAMPLE OF A CLASS COMPONENT